AlexanderThiele/responsive_spacing/README.md

-This plugin helps to design and develop beautiful responsive flutter apps.
+This plugin helps to design and develop beautiful responsive and adaptive flutter apps.

 ## Lightweight, Responsive Spacing